p-06/ethics-and-ai-initiative/README.md

 ## 🪙 Funding Status

 This initiative is currently **unfunded** and actively seeking support from institutions, foundations, and individuals committed to ethical innovation and public knowledge.
+## 🏛️ Funding Appeal

+This initiative is currently unfunded and seeks support from institutions, foundations, and individuals committed to ethical innovation and public interest technology.
+Funding will enable the development of reproducible frameworks, editorial tools, and civic engagement strategies that restore dignity in AI systems.

+If you represent a funding body or wish to support this work, please reach out via [GitHub Discussions](#) or email.
+Together, we can build a future where intelligence serves humanity — not the other way around.

 ## 📜 License & Attribution